ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 Okay, maybe business is still a little way off, but here are some things you can do to get started (right away):

-1. <div class="points mt-4 ml-3"><b><span class="grey">Check for broken and/or outdated links.</span></b> This is mostly what I did.
+1. <b><span class="grey">Check for broken and/or outdated links.</span></b> This is mostly what I did.
 I contributed to a WebDevStudio project creating WordPress starter themes, so there were plenty of links referencing WordPress’s Codex, which has moved to a different subdomain but still at Wordpress.org.
-Some of these links are not broken; they simply need to be updated to point to the most recent webpages.</div>
+Some of these links are not broken; they simply need to be updated to point to the most recent webpages.

-2. <div class="mt-2 ml-3"><b><span class="grey">Fix the typos.</span></b> Typos are bugs!
+2. <b><span class="grey">Fix the typos.</span></b> Typos are bugs!
 And you need to fix them.
 Content can be buggy, too, especially if the website is localized into other languages.
-Go for the obvious grammar and misspelling ones, rather than the more subtle issues of style.</div>
+Go for the obvious grammar and misspelling ones, rather than the more subtle issues of style.

-3. <div class="mt-2 ml-3 mb-4"><b><span class="grey">Make sure the viewport is for responsive pages.</span></b> Modern websites are built with mobile in mind, so they've got to be responsive and stay responsive.
-You should be able to go over the website code and check if the viewport meta tag is correctly set up.</div>
+3. <b><span class="grey">Make sure the viewport is for responsive pages.</span></b> Modern websites are built with mobile in mind, so they've got to be responsive and stay responsive.
+You should be able to go over the website code and check if the viewport meta tag is correctly set up.

 You can (and you should) copy your projects's URL and paste it on to any mobile SEO tool to check for things like the viewport tag, load time, image optimization, etc. is correctly used.
 If the viewport is not, for example, responsive, that could just be your very first <abbr title="Pull Reuqest">PR</abbr>.